 Leadership and Board Members

-Bill has worked for more than 40 years in the court reporting business, working extensively both as an official court reporter and in operation of a reporting agency in Pittsburgh.
-An innovator, Bill likewise is a founder of RevolutionaryText, a company that provides remote real-time court reporters to court systems.
-Bill is a past president of the National Court Reporters Association (NCRA).
-He is a Registered Diplomate Reporter (RDR), a Certified Realtime Reporter (CRR), and is both a Realtime Systems Administrator and a Fellow of the Academy of Professional Reporters (FAPR).
+Bill has worked as an official court reporter and operates WEW Reporting, LLC in Pittsburgh, Pennsylvania.
+He is also a founder of RevolutionaryText, a company that provides remote real-time court reporters to court systems.
+Bill is a past president of the National Court Reporters Association and the Pennsylvania Court Reporters Association.
+He is a Registered Diplomate Reporter, a Certified Realtime Reporter, and is both a Realtime Systems Administrator and a Fellow of the Academy of Professional Reporters.

-Nancy is the owner of The Varallo Group, a non-traditional court reporting agency in Worcester, Mass., which operates entirely on referrals from other firms.
-Nancy has a passion for court reporting education and has worked with students formally and informally over the years to lend her expertise and support in their development.
-Nancy is a past president of the National Court Reporters Association (NCRA) and, in 2017, received its highest award, the Distinguished Service Award.
-Nancy is a Registered Diplomate Reporter (RDR), a Certified Realtime Reporter (CRR), and a Fellow of the Academy of Professional Reporters (FAPR).
+Nancy is the owner of The Varallo Group in Worcester, Mass.
+Nancy has worked with students formally and informally over the years to lend her expertise and support in their development.
+Nancy is a past president of both MCRA and the National Court Reporters Association, and she is the recipient of NCRA’s Distinguished Service Award.
+She is a Registered Diplomate Reporter, a Certified Realtime Reporter, and a Fellow of the Academy of Professional Reporters.

-Tiva served as 2016-2017 president of NCRA.
-Tiva currently is a freelance reporter in Harrisburg, PA, having served for 37 years as an official reporter with the Dauphin County Court of Common Pleas, the final 12 years as its chief reporter.
-Tiva has held a multitude of leadership positions within NCRA and served as chair of the National Court Reporters Foundation.
-She is an RDR, a Certified Manager of Reporting Services (CMRS), and a Fellow of the Academy of Professional Reporters.
+Tiva is currently a freelance reporter in Harrisburg, PA, having served for 37 years as an official reporter with the Dauphin County Court of Common Pleas, the final 12 years as its chief reporter.
+Tiva served as president of NCRA and chair of the National Court Reporters Foundation.
+She is a Registered Diplomate Reporter, a Certified Manager of Reporting Services, and a Fellow of the Academy of Professional Reporters.

-Currently one of the owners of Aiken Welch Court Reporters, Renee started her court reporting career with Aiken & Welch in 1982.
-Before obtaining her CSR, Renee became certified as a Registered Professional Reporter (RPR).
-After becoming part of the ownership team of Aiken & Welch Renee became a Certified Manager of Reporting Services (CMRS), a Certified Realtime Reporter (CRR), and a Realtime Systems Administrator.
+Until her recent retirement, Renee worked for four decades as a stenographic court reporter.
+Before selling her firm, she was an owner of Aiken Welch Court Reporters in California.
+Renee started her court reporting career with Aiken & Welch in 1982.
+Before obtaining her CSR, Renee became certified as a Registered Professional Reporter.
+After becoming part of the ownership team of Aiken & Welch, Renee became a Certified Manager of Reporting Services, a Certified Realtime Reporter, and a Realtime Systems Administrator.